 top of page

-Rationale: It is essential that planned and spontaneous excursions are carried out in a manner that promotes safety for both children and teachers.
+It is essential that planned and spontaneous excursions are carried out in a manner that promotes safety for both tamariki and kaiako

 On outings every effort will be made to have a ratio of one adult to three children, one to four if children are over three years old.